AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 ## How to Use {#how-to-use}

-Defining indexes can comprise of these three use cases:
+Index definitions can be categorized into three primary use cases, as follows:

-1. Adding a new customer index definition.
+1. **Add** a new custom index definition.
-2. Updating an existing index definition.
-This effectively means adding a new version of an existing index definition.
+2. **Update** an existing index definition by adding a new version.
-3. Removing an existing index that is redundant or obsolete.
+3. **Remove** an index definition that is no longer necessary.

 For both points 1 and 2 above, you need to create a new index definition as part of your custom code base in the respective Cloud Manager release schedule.
 For more information, see the [Deploying to AEM as a Cloud Service](/help/implementing/deploying/overview.md) documentation.